chris-short/chrisshort.net/content/causes/index.md

 > Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more.

+This is also where I archive larger videos for various uses.
+I make sure I'm paying my fair share.

 ## Global Zero

 Website: [Global Zero](https://www.globalzero.org/)